 While we were looking forward to celebrating Mr. Jefferson’s birthday as makers, we’ve moved the faire to avoid conflict with many other worthwhile events taking place in area that weekend.

-Our new date is October 12th, 2013, still at Tandem Friends School.
+Our new date is October 12th, 2013, at Monticello High School.

 If you are a maker, now you don’t have an excuse to sign-up and register your project.
 See you in October!